Difficult Bible Quiz about the Bible Persons.

 Jesus preached and fed the crowd of 5,000 at Bethsaida.

-The crowd was fed with two fish and five loaves of bread.
+His disciples fed the crowd with two fish and five loaves of bread.

 -